NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 A job script has the following basic structure:

 1. **Shebang Line**: A single line that specifies the shell to use (often `#!/bin/sh` or `#!/bin/bash`).
-2. **SLURM Directives**: Optional lines that SLURM uses to set properties about the job, such as the number of nodes to use, the number of processor cores to use, memory requirements, etc. These can either have a 'long' format: `#SBATCH <--option>=<parameter>`, or a short format: `#SBATCH <-o> <parameter>`.
+2. **SLURM Directives**: Optional lines that SLURM uses to set properties about the job, such as the number of nodes to use, the number of processor cores to use, memory requirements, etc. These can either have a 'long' format: `#SBATCH --<option>=<parameter>`, or a short format: `#SBATCH -<o> <parameter>` (where `<o>` is the option's single-character name).
 In either case, leave no space between the `#` and `SBATCH`, otherwise the directive will be treated as a comment and ignored.
 Many common options and what they do are listed [below](#slurm-directives).
 3. **Setup**: Optional shell commands to load required modules and define application-specific environment variables.
 4. **Application Execution**: The shell command(s) to execute the application.
+This could include running software you have downloaded to assist in your research, an application you have written yourself, a script that uses pre-installed packages, or a combination of these.
 5. **Garbage Collection**: The shell commands to clean up any temporary workfiles generated during the job execution to leave the node(s) clean for the next job.